Skip to main content

 REGISTRATION

-• Registration for study groups is on a first come, first served basis.
-If a study group is full, members will be placed on a waiting list and will be notified if a space becomes available.
+Registration for study groups is on a first come, first served basis.
+If a study group is full, members will be placed on a waiting list and will be notified only if a space becomes available.
 Should space become available, members will be added to a study group in the order in which they have been wait listed.
-There are no exceptions.
+We encourage you to register for an open study group in case the waitlisted group does not become available.
+OLLI accepts Visa, Mastercard, American Express, or Discover.
+Unless otherwise noted, you must be a current member of OLLI to register for OLLI events.
+Trial memberships are available only to new members and may be purchased only one time.

 REGISTRATION ADD/DROP

-• Changes to your study group selections may only be made up to the end of the second week of the fall or spring semester or the first week of winter or summer session.
+Please make your selections carefully.
+Changes to study group selections may ONLY be made by the OLLI office.
+Changes are subject to study group availability.
+Changes may only be made up to the end of the second week of the fall or spring term or the first week of winter or summer term.
+If your plans have changed and you can no longer participate in a study group or bonus group you must notify the OLLI office.

 UNUSED MEMBERSHIP BENEFITS: Refunds are NOT issued for unused membership benefits.
 If you are unsure of your plans for the year, we recommend that you purchase a half-year membership.